UT-Security/libwebp-sandboxing/benchmarking/README.md

 According to how `USE_GENERIC_TREE` is defined, it is slower on ARM platforms, but works well on all others.
 We found in our testing on the AMD server machine that hard-coded tree (aka `USE_GENERIC_TREE` set to 0) is faster on all platforms.
 At the moment, we just enable it for WASM.

-### Removing indirect function calls in libwebp (IR)
+### Removing indirect function calls in libwebp (IR): WEBP_WASM_DIRECT_FUNCTION_CALL
 Libwebp does runtime checks to determine whether SIMD functions will work on the machine it is running on.
 It then updates global function pointers that are called at image reconstruction time.
 While this is okay for native compilation, this pattern in WASM leads to using `CALL_INDIRECT`s, which is an extra memory read to get the global function pointer then an extra bounds check to ensure the offset is within memory.
-This extra overhead has a significant impact during image reconstruction as each call to a SIMD-enhanced function eats this cost.
+This overhead has a significant impact during image reconstruction as each call to a SIMD-enhanced function eats this cost.

 What we do is avoid the indirect call when compiling to WASM by not relying on the runtime checks and instead using the SIMD-enhanced functions directly.
 This has the benefit of helping both the WASM and WASMSIMD versions.
 When compiling from the wasm2c code back to Native, the SIMDe can handle the case of the host not adequately supporting a particular SIMD instruction set.

+We perform three changes to enable direct function calling:
+1. Inside of the file that does the indirect call, we use a macro to rename the indirect function name to the target function.
+For example, in [src/dec/frame_dec.c](../src/dec/frame_dec.c), we have `#define VP8Transform TransformTwo_C`.
+2. To make the function we're directly calling accessible, we need to remove the `static` modifier in the file where the function exists.
+Using the same example, [src/dsp/dec.c](../src/dsp/dec.c) wraps the `static` in a `#if !defined(WEBP_WASM_DIRECT_FUNCTION_CALL)` wrapper.
+3. Finally, we need to define the function in a location accessible to where we renamed the indirect call to the target call in number 1.
+For this, we include the function definition at the bottom of [src/dsp/dsp.h](../src/dsp/dsp.h).
+Behind the feature flag, we include, for example, `void TransformTwo_C(const int16_t* in, uint8_t* dst, int do_two);`.

+#### Other issues
+Removing `static` from function definitions makes them visible outside the defined file.
+Some encoding functions have the same name as their decoding counterpart, and `src/dsp/dsp.h` is used in both decoding and encoding functions.
+Therefore we rename the encoding function with the same by prepending `enc_` to it.

 ### VP8BitReader Aliasing (BP)
 Libwebp has some function calls with `WEBP_RESTRICT` modifiers on variable names.
 Inside of [src/dsp/dsp.h](../src/dsp/dsp.h) this is defined to use the `restrict` type qualifier if the compiler supports it (for GNUC use `__restrict__` and on MSC use `__restrict`).
 The `restrict` qualifier tells the compiler that the pointer is the only pointer referencing an object, so there is no concern about potential race conditions we do not need to load the pointer again.
 We primarily focus on the `WEBP_RESTRICT` modifier for pointers to VP8BitReader objects, and this is the key structure used when parsing the bitstream.